-- Care Card that lets users capture regular activities assigned to them like medication, exercise etc.
+- Care Card that lets users capture regular activities assigned to them like medication, exercise, etc.

-- Symptom Tracker that lets users track their symptoms like pain, glucose level etc.
+- Symptom Tracker that lets users track their symptoms like pain, glucose level, etc.

 - Insights module that shows different charts based on the info given.

-- Connect module that lets users add their doctor, emergency contact info and through which the user can share reports of his progress.
+- Connect module that lets users add their doctor, and emergency contact info and through which the user can share reports of his progress.